threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

 4. Now we need to specify the domain name that we will be registering.
 We have two possible options:

-    - You can choose a Managed domain available and add a subdomain to it
+    - You can choose a Managed domain and add a subdomain to it, where the managed domain is a ready domain available that subdomains can simply be added to through the wizard.
+This way you will only provide a subdomain that will be binded to the domain you chose.

     or

-    - You can choose a ready Custom domain to add an available domain that we will bind to
+    - You can choose a Custom domain to add an available domain that we will bind to, where you will need to get the domain from a domain provider yourself.
+You will need to add a CNAME record in your dns manager yourself when following this step.

     Since we have a managed subdomain available we will use that in this tutorial and simply provide a subdomain.